 With all the cheese and butter, they’re not exactly healthy, but they’re way healthier than what comes out of the box, so let’s celebrate!

-You don’t have to separate them too much.
+You don’t have to separate the crackers too much.
 They puff up just a little.

 That’s my still dirty pasta cutter thingie, in case you’re wondering how I made mine ruffly.

-I made a pathetic zoo out of cheese crackers.
-Or an awesome petting zoo with elephants and gigantic killer ducks and bunnies
+I made a pathetic zoo out of my homemade cheese crackers.
+Or an awesome petting zoo with elephants and gigantic killer ducks and bunnies.

 100% Whole Grain Cheez-its / Goldfish